Updated

 - Loosely cover and bake 15 minutes.

-- Take off cover, stir and bake 15 more minutes, or until squash is tender (see notes).
+- Take the cover off, stir, and bake 15 more minutes, or until squash is tender.

 Becky’s Tips

-- If the liquid around the squash is getting too dry, add a little broth.
+- If the liquid around the squash is drying up, add a little more broth.

 Nutrition information is automatically calculated, so should only be used as an approximation.